UCF/podman-django-template/README.md

-# Podman-Django-MySQL Hello World!
+# Podman-Django-MySQL Template

-## A Hello World Django web application connected to a MySQL database containerized in podman and composed with podman-compose
+## A Template Django web application connected to a MySQL database containerized in podman and composed with podman-compose.
+The Django documentation's tutorial application is included as an example.
+Soon to include Odo support for local development.

 ### First:
 Pull this repository.